- Academic Affairs

 There will be a $10 administrative fee for data with respect to each date, each card requested.
-This fee must be paid in advance before release of data (this fee will not apply to data provided to the University Police Force or other law enforcement agencies).
+This fee must be paid in advance before release of data (this fee will not apply to data provided to the UMB Police Department or other law enforcement agencies).

 The card usage report (in/out status) only provides dates and times that the parking access card was swiped at the entrance and exit device.
 It does not indicate whether the parker assigned to the access card was the person who used the card.

 As with all technology, PARCS is not 100 percent reliable.
 Data may be missing or out of order at times.
 PTS does not warrant the accuracy or completeness of the data or information.
 All data is provided “as is,” and all representations or warranties are hereby disclaimed.